AvolitesLtd/TitanManual/docs/cue-lists/creating-a-cue-list.md

 -   Cue lists offer a **Move In Dark** function which will move fixtures to the correct position for their next cue while they are set to zero intensity.
-See section Move In Dark (MID) functions on page 240.
+See the [Move In Dark (MID)](../cue-lists/cue-list-playback.md#move-in-dark-mid-functions) functions section.

--   You can change the tracking mode of each cue.
-See section 10.2.3 on page 239.
+-   You can change the [tracking mode](cue-lists/cue-list-options.md#tracking) of each cue.

 ### Record Mode